Some Facts About Literacy

 Now think about that for one second.
 While promoting our foundation, we're essentially creating a free commercial for Snapchat that encourages the public to increase their bottom line.
 Wouldn't it be in Snapchat's best interest to promote or cosign a video that motivates potential investors to purchase shares of their stock?
 Of course it would.
 This is why we believe this program will increase brand awareness and help with our overall fundraising goals.

-It is our sincere hope that this donor letter has clearly demonstrated the urgent need for our community to recognize the importance of raising our literacy rates, reject being content with the status quo and welcome the opportunity to create our own narratives.
+It is our sincere hope that this donor page has clearly demonstrated the urgent need for our community to recognize the importance of raising our literacy rates, reject being content with the status quo and welcome the opportunity to create our own narratives.
 Our future success is predicated on our foundational, media and financial literacy.
 Each skill vitally important to the next.
 One must know how to read and write before they could interpret and create their own messages.
 Once they have the ability to create their own messages; in order for those messages to be effective they must have a platform or resources to spread the message.
 That is why in our fight for education and proper media representation, we stress the significance of being capable to finance campaigns designed to assist the people.
 Money produces the largest megaphone for media messages, without it, many times, your message easily becomes insignificant white noise in a treacherous unforgiving 24 hour news cycle.

 With all of this being said, we are humbly asking businesses and small donors alike, to assist us in changing the community one book and hook at a time with our non profit organization.
 Your dollars will be put to work in our Reading Lit, Your Story Matters and Sharing it Forward programs that will have the ability to create tangible changes in our community.
 Thank you so much for your time and consideration in this matter and we hope after reading this and gathering more information, if necessary, that you are not opposed to supporting our non profit.